datanav/docs/pricing.rst

    * - Premium 0,5h x 24/7 [#]_
      - €100.00

-.. [#] Small compute is intended for development only
+.. [#] The developer environment does not have support for backup, VPN and no SLA is offered.
-.. [#] Geo-redundant backup is required for Cloud subscriptions
+.. [#] Geo-replicated backup is included.
-.. [#] VPN only available on Medium, Large and X-Large compute
+.. [#] Geo-replicated backup is included.
 .. [#] Standard SLA is billed minimum 50Gb data
 .. [#] Enterprise SLA is billed minimum 50Gb data
 .. [#] Premium SLA requires 1 year fixed price commitment for minimum 50Gb data